Little Long March: Down the Tingjiang

-Having rested at the headwaters of the Ganjiang, the Liberated troops filed over into Changting Prefecture.
+Having rested at the headwaters of the Gan River, the Liberated troops filed over into Changting Prefecture.
 The best combat troops formed the vanguard, they were soon 20 miles and two days' march ahead of the rear.
 Most of the leaders of the revolutionary committee and Nanchang civilian sympathisers were in the main section.
 The rearguard, 200 troops under Li Lisan, had the wounded and the baggage and veteran peasant activist Peng Pai; it is said that 1000 women of the area, some widowed, perhaps by war, joined them as carriers.

 At the prefectural centre in early September, Li commandeered 100 boats each with her crew of four to take the wounded and weak down the Tingjiang river to Shanghang county; not letting the crews sort themselves out resulted in costly accidents.
-The Chaozhou-Shantou (潮汕) area, their destination, and the hope of Muscovite reinforcement, lay much further downstream.
+The Chaozhou-Shantou area, their destination, and the hope of Soviet reinforcement, lay much further downstream.

-In the meantime, other Left-KMT troops had convened at Wenjiashi (文家市), on Jiangxi's western border, ostensibly for a similar uprising (Autumn Harvest), this to seize Changsha for the Hankow government.
+In the meantime, other Left-KMT troops had convened at Wenjiashi, on Jiangxi's western border, ostensibly for a similar uprising (Autumn Harvest Uprising), this to seize Changsha for the Wuhan government.
 The troops instead found themselves commandeered by Mao Zedong and marched south up into the Jinggang mountains.

-And so it was that by the end of September, with their Nanchang troops poised above Shantou, the Communists knew that their uprisings had yet to take and keep one city from the Rightists.
-The Jiang-affiliated KMT or warlord forces were even now moving in to trap the Left Mutineers with the sea at their backs.
-The Com-Intern's Hong Kong station sent word that they should avoid further battles, forgo Shantou port (where in any event Soviet arms would not be forthcoming) and take cover like the Wenjiashi troops, and furthermore establish a rural soviet in Peng's hometown.
+By the end of September, with their Nanchang troops poised above Shantou, the Communists knew that their uprisings had yet to take and keep one city from the Rightists.
+The Chiang-affiliated KMT or warlord forces were even now moving in to trap the Left Mutineers with the sea at their backs.
+The Comintern's Hong Kong station sent word that they should avoid further battles, forgo Shantou port (where in any event Soviet arms would not be forthcoming) and take cover like the Wenjiashi troops, and furthermore establish a rural soviet in Peng's hometown.
 There was now, however, no avoiding the Rightist hammer: Ye and He lost two-fifths of their troop strength in battle at Fengshun County-town.
-In belated accordance with the Com-Intern directive, Ye circled down to Shanwei, lending peasant leader Peng a triumphant return to his home town Haifeng.
+In belated accordance with the Comintern directive, Ye circled down to Shanwei, lending peasant leader Peng a triumphant return to his home town Haifeng.

-Refugee force
+Aftermath

-Zhu, who in the battle had minded the northern front, marched his 1,000 troops back up into Jiangxi and over its western ridges into Hunan.
-Zhu finally found refuge for his mutineers' regiment with the Yizhang County warlord - though he and fellow communist Chen Yi thought it best to live incognito while here.
+Zhu De, who had commanded the northern front during the battle, marched his 1,000 troops back into Jiangxi and over its western ridges into Hunan.
+There, he found refuge for his mutineer regiment with the warlord of Yizhang County, though he and fellow communist Chen Yi considered it best to live incognito while in the area.

-In 1928 April Zhu's force had expanded to 10,000 and he marched them into the Jinggang (井冈) stretch of the borderlands, there to join the survivors of Mao's uprising.
+By April 1928, Zhu's force had expanded to 10,000, and he marched them into the Jinggang Mountains along the borderlands, where they joined the survivors of Mao's uprising.